schluppeck/dafni/Introduction.md

 - the third column is the ``y`` values

 ### What about something else?
-- Excel?
-R?
+- `Excel`? `R`?
 Another cool idea that's worth having in your set of tools?